jonesjBSV/wallet-toolbox/docs/storage.md

 #### Property ignoreNewProven

 optional.
 Default is false.
-If true, raw transactions with proofs missing from `dojo.storage` and obtained from `dojo.getServices` are not inserted to `dojo.storage`.
+If true, raw transactions with proofs missing from `storage` and obtained from `getServices` are not inserted to `storage`.

 ```ts
 ignoreNewProven?: boolean